Beyond the Spice Rack: Preserving Herbs in Creative Ways

 Drying herbs is a perfectly fine way to store your garden-fresh flavorings for use throughout the year, but it isn’t the only game in town.
 You can preserve herbs in many creative ways that can add some lift to your cold-weather culinary creations.
 Freshly preserved garden herbs also make wonderful gifts that are beautiful and personal.
 I have written many articles on preserving herbs in creative ways and this guide on my other blog over on eBay is a great one to start with.READ: 5 Ways to Preserve The Freshness of Herbs

 If you are lucky enough, you may have some herbs that grow throughout the year, or perhaps the seasons are so different that the only year-round growing you do is indoors.
-I’m able to keep woody perennial herbs like rosemary, sage, lavender in my garden and many will keep just enough leaves in the winter to harvest them fresh.
+I’m able to keep woody perennial herbs like rosemary, sage, and lavender in my garden and many will keep just enough leaves in the winter to harvest them fresh.
 Winters have been unpredictable as of late (as I’m sure that you have noticed) and so not every plant that used to survive has made it through the rocky road of climate change.
 Before I risk losing those woody herbs to a cold winter’s night, I propagate them by cuttings and move them indoors.
 Here are some articles on how to propagate and grow herbs indoors:

 - How to Propagate Herbs